Gas Exchange In Lungs Diagram

 (Insert Diagram 1: A detailed diagram showing the branching of the bronchi into bronchioles, culminating in alveoli surrounded by capillaries.
 Label key structures: trachea, bronchi, bronchioles, alveoli, capillaries, pulmonary artery, pulmonary vein.)

 Diagram 1 shows how air travels from the trachea (windpipe) through successively smaller branching tubes – the bronchi and bronchioles – ultimately reaching the alveoli.
 These alveoli are densely packed and surrounded by a network of capillaries, tiny blood vessels carrying deoxygenated blood from the pulmonary artery.
 This close proximity between alveoli and capillaries is crucial for efficient gas exchange.
-The thin alveolar and capillary walls (only one cell thick each) facilitate rapid diffusion of gases.
+The thin alveolar and capillary walls (only one cell thick each) help with rapid diffusion of gases.
 Oxygen diffuses from the alveoli into the capillaries, while carbon dioxide diffuses from the capillaries into the alveoli.
 The oxygenated blood then travels back to the heart via the pulmonary veins.

 (Insert Diagram 2: A close-up diagram of a single alveolus and surrounding capillaries, highlighting the thinness of the alveolar and capillary walls and the direction of gas diffusion.
 Clearly label O2 and CO2.)